-Applicants should not include business sensitive information (e.g., commercial or financial information that is privileged or confidential), trade secrets, or proprietary, or otherwise confidential information in their application unless such information is necessary to convey an understanding of the proposed project or to comply with a requirement in the FOA.
+Applicants should not include trade secrets or business-sensitive, proprietary, or otherwise confidential information in their application unless such information is necessary to convey an understanding of the proposed project or to comply with a requirement in the FOA.
 Applicants are advised to not include any critically sensitive proprietary detail.

-If an application includes business sensitive information, trade secrets, or proprietary, or otherwise confidential information, it is furnished to the federal government in confidence with the understanding that the information shall be used or disclosed only for evaluation of the application.
+If an application includes trade secrets or business-sensitive, proprietary, or otherwise confidential information, it is furnished to the federal government in confidence with the understanding that the information shall be used or disclosed only for evaluation of the application.
 Such information will be withheld from public disclosure to the extent permitted by law, including the Freedom of Information Act.
 Without assuming any liability for inadvertent disclosure, EERE will seek to limit disclosure of such information to its employees and to outside reviewers when necessary for merit review of the application or as otherwise authorized by law.
 This restriction does not limit the federal government's right to use the information if it is obtained from another source.

-If an applicant chooses to submit business sensitive information, trade secrets, or proprietary, or otherwise confidential information, the applicant must provide two copies of the submission (e.g., Concept Paper, Full Application).
-The first copy should be marked, "non-confidential" with the information believed to be confidential deleted.
-The second copy should be marked "confidential" and must clearly and conspicuously identify the business sensitive information, trade secrets, proprietary, or otherwise confidential information and must be marked as described below.
+If an applicant chooses to submit trade secrets or business-sensitive, proprietary, or otherwise confidential information, the applicant must provide two copies of the submission (e.g., Concept Paper, Full Application).
+The first copy should be marked "non-confidential," with the information believed to be confidential deleted.
+The second copy should be marked "confidential" and must clearly and conspicuously identify the trade secrets or business-sensitive, proprietary, or otherwise confidential information and must be marked as described below.
 Failure to comply with these marking requirements may result in the disclosure of the unmarked information under the Freedom of Information Act or otherwise.
 The federal government is not liable for the disclosure or use of unmarked information and may use or disclose such information for any purpose as authorized by law.

-The cover sheet of the Full Application, and other applicant submission must be marked as follows and identify the specific pages containing business sensitive information, trade secrets, proprietary, or otherwise confidential information:
+The cover sheet of the Full Application, and other applicant submission must be marked as follows and identify the specific pages containing trade secrets or business-sensitive, proprietary, or otherwise confidential information: